 Immigration law in Australia is the responsibility of the Commonwealth government.
 Immigration law is created by federal, not state, legislation.
 This means that immigration law is the same across Australia – from Tasmania to the Northern Territory the same laws apply.

 This section deals with procedural issues and problems migrants may have with the immigration law system.
 It also addresses some queries Australian citizens heading abroad may have before departing Australia.

 In Australia, immigration is regulated by the Migration Act 1958 (Cth) and the Migration Regulations 1994 (Cth).
 The Act provides the framework of laws, and the Regulations provide the procedures around all aspects of migration, including visa applications, entry, stay, removal and exclusion of non-citizens.

-The government department in charge of migration is the Department of Immigration and Border Protection (DIPB).
+The government department in charge of migration is the Department of Home Affairs.
 The name of the department has changed several times in the last twenty years, and will continue to change as each government attempts to put their stamp on the meaning of Australia’s attitude toward immigration.
 Every government has a different emphasis, or policy outlook.

-Reference to the Department of Immigration and Multicultural and Indigenous Affairs (DIMIA) and the Department of Immigration and Multicultural Affairs (DIMA) are out of date, as is Department of Immigration and Citizenship (DIAC), but in the context of immigration, reference to any of these refer to powers now exercised by DIPB.
+Reference to the Department of Immigration and Multicultural and Indigenous Affairs (DIMIA) and the Department of Immigration and Multicultural Affairs (DIMA) are out of date, as is Department of Immigration and Citizenship (DIAC) and Department of Inmigration and Border Protection (DIBP), but in the context of immigration, reference to any of these refer to powers now exercised by the Department of Home Affairs.

-Travel document requirements for ALL travellers, who are entering Australia, are available at the DIPB website.
+Travel and visa requirements for ALL travellers, who are entering Australia, are available at the Home Affairs website.